 The purpose of this Note is to provide guidance as to the application of the provisions of section 12E of the Act with reference to the requirements that have to be met in order to qualify as a Small Business Corporation (SBC).
-Due to the various amendments effective in respect of years of assessment ending on or after 1 April 2005, this Note will focus on the law applicable to those years.
+Due to various amendments since the introduction of the section 12E it will be necessary to consult previous issues in respect of the rates and requirements applicable to a specific year of assessment.
 Previous issues of this Note can be accessed from the archive folder.
+This Note takes into account the changes effected by sections 24 and 62(2) of the Small Business Tax Amnesty and Amendment of Taxation Laws Act No. 9 of 2006 and sections 3, 14 and 39 of the Revenue Laws Amendment Act No. 20 of 2006.